 It would not surprise me if Dollar had some input on their design as well.

-Celestial and her sisters were thoroughly modern ships for their day.
-They were designed from the start as oil burners (coal was being phased out), had a typical riveted hull, included accommodations for wireless ship to shore communications (telegraph only, not voice) and had three decks for more efficient distribution of dry cargo.
+Celestial and her sisters were thoroughly modern steam ships for their day.
+They were designed from the start as oil burners (coal was being phased out), driven by triple expansion engines and had a typical riveted hull, included accommodations for wireless ship to shore communications (telegraph only, not voice) and had three decks for more efficient distribution of dry cargo.

 Her forward and aft masts each incorporated four steam powered loading booms, each with 5 tons capacity.
 The forward mast also included a 30 ton heavy lift boom.
 Her forward pair of king posts each had two 3 ton booms, and the aft king posts each had a single 3 ton boom.
 All designed to move cargo in and out of her 5 large holds efficiently.